rlauer6/perl-Amazon-Lambda-Runtime/README.md

 environment variable (`NO_SCANDEPS`) which will also prevent overwriting your cpanfile.

-You can report whether or not your Lambda need to be rebuilt by executing the `install` command with the `--dryrun` option.
+You can report whether or not your Lambda needs to be rebuilt by executing the `install` command with the `--dryrun` option.

 ```